trinodb/trino/docs/src/main/sphinx/connector/hive.md

 (hive-sql-standard-based-authorization)=
 ### SQL standard based authorization

-When `sql-standard` security is enabled, Trino enforces the same SQLuyrity standard-based authorization as Hive does.
+When `sql-standard` security is enabled, Trino enforces the same SQL standard-based authorization as Hive does.

 Since Trino's `ROLE` syntax support matches the SQL standard, and